Reed-CSTAR/guides/src/preface.md

 If you want to help us write guides, let us know!
 If you're familiar with git, we also accept contributions through the [guides](https://github.com/Reed-CSTAR/guides) repository.

+> Using a computer is like Hollow Knight.
+Sometimes you just have to lock in.
+>
+> — Dylan Matthisen